ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

 * Select the content to back up.
 Note: Both types can be scheduled.
   1. **Full Backup**
      Full Backup will back up _all_ the database data every time the task is scheduled to work.
-Complete database snapshots with full indexes or faster backups (with index definitions only) can be done in full backups.

   2. **Incremental Backup**
      Incremental Backup will only back up the delta (changes made) of the data since the last backup that has occurred.
-Incremental backups transfer less data, but cannot produce snapshots.

-* Schedule the Backup Task time using a [Cron Expression](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) (eg. "0 0 12 * * ?" means 0 seconds, 0 minutes, 12pm (noon), every day, every month)
+* Schedule the Backup Task time using a [Cron Expression](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html).
+ (eg. "0 0 12 * * ?" means "0 seconds, 0 minutes, 12pm (noon), every day, every month")

 * Notes:
-  1. If **Incremental Backup** is set, then a **Full Backup** will occur only in the _first_ time that the Task is triggered,
+  1. If _only_ **Incremental Backup** is set, then a **Full Backup** will occur only in the _first_ time that the Task is triggered,
      followed by Incremental Backups according to the scheduled time.
      The Full Backup that is done the first time will be either a 'Backup' or a 'Snapshot', depending on the type selected.

-  2. Data that is backed up in **Incremental Backup** is _always_ of type 'Backup' - even if the Backup Task Type is 'Snapshot' !
+  2. Data that is backed up in **Incremental Backup** is _always_ of type 'Backup' - even if the Backup Task Type is 'Snapshot'.
      A Snapshot can only occur when scheduling 'Full'.

+{NOTE: Scheduling two backups}

+To save on transfer costs you can schedule frequent incremental backups, while backing up your indexes with infrequent full-snapshot type backups.

+{NOTE/}

-* In the example above:
+* In the image "Backup Task Schedule & Content" above:
   * A Full Backup is scheduled every day at 02:00 AM - and in addition to that -
   * An Incremental Backup is scheduled every 6 hours
 {PANEL/}